Page 2 of 4

 The MainActivity.java file can be found in the src/main/java directory and the Main_Activity.xml file can be found in src/main/res/layout directory.

 The src directory is from your point of view where most of the construction of your app occurs so make sure you know where it is.
-The src/main directory is where you keep the files concerning the main Activity and the Java code goes in Java and the various resource files belong in res.
+The src/main directory is where you keep the files concerning the main Activity and the Java code goes in the java folder and the various resource files belong in the res directory.

 Anatomy Of An Activity